Royal Observer Corps: Interwar period

 By the end of 1920, the observation-post networks and their associated anti-aircraft hardware had been decommissioned, and in 1922 the responsibility for air defence was transferred from the War Office (responsible for the army) to the Air Ministry.

-Following this transfer, Major General Ashmore, who had been responsible for air defence during World War I, reported to a new Air Raid Precautions (ARP) committee, established in January 1924.
+Following this transfer, Major General Ashmore, who had been responsible for air defence during the First World War, reported to a new Air Raid Precautions (ARP) committee, established in January 1924.
 In areas surrounding Romney Marsh and the Weald a series of trials were undertaken to develop a Raid Reporting System which would employ an optimum arrangement of observation posts and associated control-centres.
 During 1925 these trials were further extended to cover parts of the counties of Essex and Hampshire, and by October a proven modus operandi had been developed for a new organisation to be known as the Observer Corps, which was established on 29 October 1925.

 Within a year four groups operated in South East England, covering much of Kent, Sussex, Hampshire and Essex, with the intention that a total of eighteen groups would cover the whole of Great Britain.
 The system required cooperation between and the participation of the RAF, the army, the British police forces and the General Post Office (GPO).
 (The GPO at that time operated Britain's national telecommunications system.)
 In January 1926 county police constabularies recruited observers as special constables, and each observation post was manned by a sergeant and six special constables.
 Recruits were spare-time volunteers who received neither pay, uniform, nor allowances.
 Individual volunteers purchased the only distinguishing insignia, Observer Corps lapel badges, at their own expense.